afatasi26/top-shelf/README.md

 you can also use recent searches if you have searched before.
 Also there is a reset button both are working.

+Further application is to incorporate movies, actors, and more to make it a one stop fit all for entertainment.

 We hope you enjoy our litte application as we did work tirelessly to make sense of it and make it presentable.

 Created by